The content of this page is licensed under the Creative Commons Attribution 3.0 License.

 Kai Neumann

-Kai Neumann antwortet Louie
+Kai Neumann replies Louie

 Louie, thanks for your remarks.
 Totally agreed on bounded rationality on both sides etc. Yet I wonder what could be a concrete example for two factors and their connection where you would say that there is an alternative fact?
 Or maybe a concrete factor that is lacking and where you would connect it?